itraor/activator-play-advanced-slick/README.md

 ---------------

 This specific repo is a copy (not a fork) of the original project.
 I merely pushed here as a temporary backup.
-The proper fork cis described below.
+The proper fork is described below.

 Contributors
 ------------